Legal system of the United Arab Emirates: Abortion

 Abortion in the United Arab Emirates is legal if the pregnancy is a result of rape, incest, at the approval of a regulatory committee, if the continuation of the pregnancy endangers the woman, or if the foetus is deformed and such deformities could negatively impact its quality of life.

 Apostasy from Islam and blasphemy

-Apostasy is technically capital crime in the UAE, however there are no documented cases of the punishment being applied.
+Apostasy is technically punishable by death in the UAE, however there are no documented cases of the punishment being applied.
 Blasphemy is illegal and is defined as any act insulting God, religions, prophets, messengers, holy books, or houses of worship; foreigners convicted of blasphemy are deported.

 Cross-dressing

 Emirati law which criminalized cross-dressing, that is, wearing clothing deemed "inappropriate for one's sex", was changed in 2020 to more narrowly apply only to "men who enter a place designated for women while disguised as a woman".
 Foreign residents have been deported for this reason in past years, and individuals continue to be sanctioned for the practice.